project-faros/faros.dev/source/deploy.rst

     # Wait for maangement interfaces to become available.
     farosctl wait-for management-interfaces

+    # Wait for firmware settings to be verified.
+    farosctl wait-for firmware-config

     # Create the cluster load balancer.
     farosctl create load-balancer